Return of the Ancients

 Available after allocating a specific Atlas-tree node.
 Drops three new corrupted Idols.
 Not the pinnacle — a side encounter inside the Ritual storyline.

 Reached at the end of the 5-map Rite of the Nameless.
-Complete the Rite, return to Caer Tarth, transfer your name to the Effigy, don the Crown of the Nameless King, and enter the prison.
-The reveal-era name "The Bodach" is not confirmed in the 0.5 patch notes — the section avoids asserting it.
+Complete the Rite, return to Caer Tarth, transfer your name to the Effigy, don the Crown of the Nameless King, and enter the prison to fight the Bodach — the ancient being of darkness whose power the King in the Mists drew on.

 After the questline